adamquaile/openapi-parser-php/README.md

 [^1]: Specification Extensions support missing
 [^2]: Full OpenAPI 3.0 support missing
-[^3]: Callback support missing
-[^4]: RuntimeExpressions are not automatically resolved in CallbackObjects
+[^3]: RuntimeExpressions are not automatically resolved in CallbackObjects